Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 ========================================================================

-Acknowledgements:
+Acknowledgements and Thanks:

 I wanted to thank you for the second opportunity in rectifying the implementation of my previous build.
-I understand that the core of the previous implementation was not my own, and receiving feedback helped a lot in clearing up confusion on my end.
-I agreed with this feedback, and channeled my motivation for improvement into this new version.
+I understand that a major issue with the previous solution was not having enough implemented soley by myself.
+I agreed with this feedback, and I've channeled my motivation for improvement into this new version.
-This new and improved version was fun to update/refactor/develop, and I relied on my own naive solution in order to complete it from scratch.
+This new and improved version was fun to update/refactor/develop, and I have kept the implementation only based on how I would do so, and no other code.
 Although somethings were utilized again (util.cpp, test files, and readFile.cpp), I have tried hard to fix any of the issues presented through the feedback.
 This has overall led to a much more standardized program.
 I hope looking under-the-hood of this new solution is more up to standard, and that it better